-[Updated March 13 2019] The squash racquet bag you walk into a court with doesn’t just hold your stuff but also makes a statement.
+[Updated June 2019] The squash racquet bag you walk into a court with doesn’t just hold your gear; it also makes a statement.
 You need a bag that can hold your squash ball, squash racquet, shoes and a change of clothes without you struggling to zip it shut.
 If you are looking for the best squash bag, then relax because we did the research and found five bags that will definitely interest you.

 Types of Squash Bags